Exporting to the UK from Ireland

 Controls that had already been introduced remained in place.

-On the 5th of April 2023, the UK Government released a draft of its new Border Target Operating Model (TOM) document.
-This sets out an overview of the UK’s new approach to control imports of agri-food goods from the EU including new timelines commencing on 31 October 2023 (further details of these requirements are set out below).
+On the 29 August 2023, the UK Government released the final version of its new Border Target Operating Model (TOM) document.
+This sets out an overview of the UK’s new approach to control of imports of agri-food goods from the EU including new timelines commencing on 31 January 2024 (further details of these requirements are set out below).

 If you have any queries in relation to export certification, please contact BrexitCall@agriculture.gov.ie

-A range of Government supports are available, including training and grants, to help your business deal with these changes.
+A range of Government supports is available, including training and grants, to help your business deal with these changes.
 A link to these supports is available here .

 It is also important to note that you will also need to engage with your UK importer and with the UK authorities.